RareSkills/solana-tutorial/content/token-2022/token-2022.md

 ## Conclusion

 Token-2022 makes building on Solana more flexible.
-We’ve learned about the architecture of and  how it maintains backward compatibility with the original SPL token program.
+We’ve learned about the architecture of token-2022 and how it maintains backward compatibility with the original SPL token program.

 We saw how extensions are used to add new behavior to tokens.
-While extensions can be used together, ohter combinations aren’t allowed.
+While extensions can be used together, other combinations aren’t allowed.

 And finally, we built a credential issuing program that combines the `NonTransferable` and `ImmutableOwner` extensions.
 This showed how enabling `NonTransferable` on a mint prevents tokens from being transferred, enforcing strict control over how credentials are held.